-- (1) Council is responsible for: - a.
-Evaluating the performance of the Senior Manager, or establishing the process by which this individual will be evaluated; - Ensuring that the Senior Manager establishes and implements a plan for any training of First Nation's Officers or employees required to meet the First Nation's future needs and requirements including succession planning and any anticipated changes in the First Nation's activities; - c.
-Ensuring that the Senior Manager establishes and implements a documented process; - i.
-To measure the skills and competencies of the individual First Nation's employees against their assigned employment responsibilities, - ii.
-To determine training requirements for those employees, and - iii.
-To adjust their duties and responsibilities as necessary to reflect their respective skills and competencies. - (2) The Senior Manager is responsible for: - a.
-Monitoring and reviewing the implementation of the evaluation process and ensuring this Policy and Procedures are compiled with during the performance evaluation process; - b.
-Evaluating all Officers of the First Nation (For the greater certainty this includes the Senior Financial Officer and Tax Officer); and
+- i.
+Council is responsible for: - 1.
+Evaluating the performance of the Senior Manager, or establishing the process by which this individual will be evaluated; - 2.
+Ensuring that the Senior Manager establishes and implements a plan for any training of First Nation's Officers or employees required to meet the First Nation's future needs and requirements including succession planning and any anticipated changes in the First Nation's activities; - 3.
+Ensuring that the Senior Manager establishes and implements a documented process; - a.
+To measure the skills and competencies of the individual First Nation's employees against their assigned employment responsibilities, - b.
+To determine training requirements for those employees, and - c.
+To adjust their duties and responsibilities as necessary to reflect their respective skills and competencies. - ii.
+The Senior Manager is responsible for: - 1.
+Monitoring and reviewing the implementation of the evaluation process and ensuring this Policy and Procedures are compiled with during the performance evaluation process; - 2.
+Evaluating all Officers of the First Nation (For the greater certainty this includes the Senior Financial Officer and Tax Officer); and i.
+Performance Planning